labiybafakh/labiybafakh.github.io/_projects/2_project.md

     {% include figure.html path="assets/img/hybrid.jpeg" title="A hybrid robot" class="img-fluid rounded z-depth-1" %}
 </div>

 That figure shows the robot that I worked on.
+By using rotary encoder feedback, odometry and inertial data are collected.
+Those data is used for path tracking on low-level controller using STM32F4.
+To put and place propeller on the pole, some dynamixel servos are used on the first prototype that could achieve 36s to finish the task.
+The improvement on lastest robot could achieve 18s.

 <div class="row mt-3">
     <div class="col-md mt-3 mt-md-0">